 Unfortunately, as Bartolini concludes, "such obligations, some of which are among the most innovative elements of the 2005 IHR, suffer from various shortcomings, and approximately two-thirds of States parties to the instrument have failed to implement measures due to low or moderate levels of national preparedness."162 The main method of monitoring IHR core capacity implementation is the annual State reporting and the JEE process.
-Although improved performance across all key capacities has been reported, of the 96 States evaluated up to 2020 less than half had taken action to develop capacity for IHR legislation compliance.
-The Review Committees and the High-Level Panel and Task Force made similar findings.
+Although improved performance across all key capacities has been reported, of the 96 States evaluated up to 2020 less than half had taken action to develop capacity for IHR legislation compliance.163 The Review Committees and the High-Level Panel and Task Force made similar findings.
 As Negri summarises, "These review bodies brought out a number of critical issues and shortcomings adversely impacting on the successful performance of the IHR (2005) and strongly undermining their effectiveness.
-In particular, they found that the overarching challenges and structural shortcomings consist in poor implementation and lack of enforceable sanctions."
-The lack of enforceable sanctions will no doubt form part of the forthcoming reviews of the IHR, but improved implementation of the IHR's core capacities through domestic legislation should assist States to attain much more integrated and effective domestic PHE risk management frameworks.
+In particular, they found that the overarching challenges and structural shortcomings consist in poor implementation and lack of enforceable sanctions."164 The lack of enforceable sanctions of the IHR's core capacities through domestic legislation167 should assist States to attain much more integrated and effective domestic PHE risk management frameworks.